-- 45.4 Except for employees being promoted effective from July 1st, 2009, in the period May 1st, 2009, to April 30th, 2010, no employee's nominal salary shall be less than one full career development increment below the floor of the new rank to which he/she is being promoted before the addition of a career development increment, unless denied. - 45.5 (a) The ratio of the Librarian II floor to the floor of the Assistant Professor rank shall be 1:1.05. - (b) The ratio of the Instructor II floor to the floor of the Assistant Professor rank shall be 1:1.083.
+- 45.4 In any specific year covered by this Collective Agreement, for employees being promoted effective July 1 of that year, no employee's nominal salary shall be less than one full career development increment below the floor of the new rank to which he/she is appointed before the addition of a career development increment, unless denied. - 45.5 In any specific year covered by this Collective Agreement, for all employees where 45.4 does not apply in that same year, no employee's nominal salary shall be less than the floor of the rank to which he/she is appointed before the addition of a career development increment, unless denied

+- 45.6 (a) The ratio of the Librarian II floor to the floor of the Assistant Professor rank shall be 1:1.05. - (b) The ratio of the Instructor II floor to the floor of the Assistant Professor rank shall be 1:1.083.

-Article 46: Method Of Payment
+Article 46: Method of Payment